 ITAL 101, 102, and 203 are the sequence of beginning to early-intermediate Italian courses.
 The focus is on developing language skills while learning more about life in Italy.
 ITAL 204 and ITAL 300 are the cycle of intermediate to advanced Italian courses.
-While refining and deepening language skills, you will learn to speak and write more fluently about cultural, sociological, and political topics, and as such this course serves as a bridge to all upper-level content courses (literature, film, history, food, and other).
+While refining and deepening language skills, you will learn to speak and write more fluently about cultural, sociological, and political topics, and as such these courses serve as a bridge to all upper-level content courses (literature, film, history, food, and other).
 Such upper-level courses can be used both to fulfill Gen Ed requirements and as electives for the Italian major or minor.
-ITAL 300 is the one required course for the major and minor program (https://romancestudies.unc.edu/undergraduate/programs/).
+ITAL 300 is the one required course for the major and minor program. https://romancestudies.unc.edu/undergraduate/programs/

 For students with no prior knowledge of Italian but who have had experience with other languages and who are motivated to learn at a quicker pace, ITAL 401 is a good option.
 It is a beginning course, however it covers the content of ITAL 101 and 102 in one semester and can put you on a fast track for moving on to advanced courses or studying abroad in Italy.